mhatzl/mantra-wiki/5-Requirements/5-REQ-review.md

 In *mantra*, requirements may be manually verified in reviews, using the requirement ID to refer to the requirement.

-Additional information about the verification may be described in a comment next to the requirement ID.
+Additional information about the verification must be described in a comment next to the requirement ID(s).
-This option is especially important in safety-critical domains, where such information is needed for qualification.
+This is especially important in safety-critical domains, where such information is needed for qualification.

 ## `review.test_case_state`: Override state of a test case